(3 May 2026)

 5.3.
 Enabling the graphical user interface

-sudo pacman -S libreoffice-still firefox timeshift lightdm lightdm-gtk-greeter cinnamon xfce4 awesome qtile
+sudo pacman -S libreoffice-still hunspell hunspell-en_us hyphen hyphen-en firefox xterm timeshift ly xorg-xauth cinnamon xfce4 awesome qtile evince 7zip file-roller vlc vlc-plugins-all celluloid

 We installed only desktop environments that are the stablest for Arch Linux.
 Enable the desktop manager: